The Best Herbal Teas For Every Ailment, From Anxiety To Bloating To Inflammation

 Cranberry boasts a high antioxidant function.
 While you can eat cranberries as an ingredient in foods like baked goods, sauces, and juices, cranberry is commonly taken as a supplement in capsule, extract, or powder form to help cleanse the system and protect against infections like UTIs.

 Raw cranberries have an extremely sour taste and tough texture, so they’re best enjoyed cooked.
 Try them in oatmeal or a homemade cranberry sauce sweetened with just a touch of local honey.
 It’s also great in savory dishes as a way to add a hint of tart flavor to marinades and sauces for meat.
-Cranberry is also a great addition to herbal teas like Pukka’s Womankind tea, which also includes antioxidant-rich beetroot, plus hibiscus, licorice, and marigold.
-The vanilla in this blend is also helpful for soothing mood swings and hormone-related tension, thanks to its soothing scent and a compound called heliotropin.
+Cranberry is also a great addition to herbal teas like Pukka’s Womankind tea, which also includes antioxidant-rich beetroot6, plus hibiscus7, licorice, and marigold.
+The vanilla in this blend is also helpful for soothing mood swings and hormone-related tension, thanks to its soothing scent8 and a compound called heliotropin8.

 Pukka’s Supreme Matcha Green blends three fairly-traded whole leaf greens: Chinese Sencha, Indian Oothu and Vietnamese Suoi Gang.
 Shazam—superpowers recharged.